the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 the research environment and ensure that they produce sustainable, maintainable code that supports reproducible research outputs.
 They are the ones who implement the FAIR principles that make digital research output more valuable.
-In order to do so the draw upon skills from traditional software engineering, established research culture and a commitment to being part of a team.
+In order to do so they draw upon skills from traditional software engineering, established research culture and a commitment to being part of a team.

 Developing and maintaining these skills is time consuming and often challenging.